• Skip to primary navigation

 Sweet and Sour Sauce

-• In a saucepan, place the ketchup, rice wine vinegar, sugar, pineapple juice and soy sauce and bring to a simmer.
-Prepare a cornstarch slurry by mixing the cornstarch and sugar.
-Add the to sweet and sour sauce and allow to simmer for 2 minutes.
+• Simmer - add slurry to sweet and sour sauce and simmer for 2 minutes.
 Remove from heat, cover and set aside.

-• Place the boneless pork strips into a bowl.
-Mix with soy sauce, Shaoxing wine, minced garlic and cornstarch and allow to marinate for at least 30 minutes.
+• Marinate - place boneless pork strips into a bowl.
+Mix with soy sauce, Shaoxing wine, minced garlic and cornstarch and marinate for at least 30 minutes.

-• To prepare the vegetables, heat 1 tablespoon fresh oil in a wok until hot and fry the onions and bell peppers and pineapple chunks for about 2 minutes.
-Return the crispy pork back to the wok and pour over the sweet and sour sauce.
-Toss to coat, serve with steamed white rice.
+• Flash Fry Vegetables - heat 1 tablespoon Oil in a wok until hot.
+Fry Onions, Bell Peppers and Pineapple Chunks for about 2 minutes.
+Return the Battered Pork to the wok and pour over Sweet and Sour Sauce.
+Toss to coat, serve right away over steamed white rice.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!